 Recommendations to printers/converters

 The paperboard is identified by the order number and the pallet or reel number.
 It is essential that these numbers are recorded to provide identity and traceability throughout printing, conversion and use, or that you keep the labels until the job is finished.
-In the case of doubt about the performance of the paperboard or its compliance with specifications, it is a requirement to provide this information and relevant samples to Iggesund Paperboard.
+In the case of doubt about the performance of the paperboard or its compliance with specifications, it is a requirement to provide this information and relevant samples to Holmen Iggesund.

 The moisture-proof wrapping must not be removed until the board has attained the temperature of the environment concerned (printing room etc):